spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

 This allows clients to either implement all their logic in their client program, or, if their logic is more generally applicable, to write a module that meets their needs.

-Finally, The global and routine LookupFactories may not be necessary anymore.
+Finally, The global and routine LookupFactories are not necessary anymore.
 I believe that we are moving that specific logic to the modules or clients themselves - so they'll be responsible for managing all of that state.

 ```go